1. Main points

 The labour market and productivity statistics in this article are labelled as “official statistics in development”.
 Until October 2023, these were called "experimental statistics".
 Read more about the change in our guide to official statistics in development.

-To help us meet user needs, please email productivity@ons.gov.uk with any feedback about our publication changes.
+To help us meet user needs, please email productivity@ons.gov.uk with any feedback our statistics.

 Nôl i'r tabl cynnwys